dotty-js/dotty-js/README.md

-# Scala3.js bindings for browser graphics, audio and input
+# Scala 3 bindings for browser graphics, audio and input

 ## Diferences with [scala-js-dom](https://github.com/scala-js/scala-js-dom)
 * `scala-js-dom` targets all javascript browser APIs, whereas `dotty-js` targets a subset of game-like browser apis like canvas, webgl, audio, gamepad and window